Backup Hyper-V Host | What Does It Mean & Is It Necessary?

 Reason 1: Reconfiguring Hyper-V host is quick and easy

-Ideally, there should be nothing but guest machines on the Hyper-V host.
+Ideally, there should be only clients on the Hyper-V host.
 Therefore, reconfiguring a Hyper-V host is a very simple and quick process that takes only a few minutes to complete.
+At the same time, restoring a Hyper-V host can take a long time and waste storage space.

 Reason 2: There is no direct way to backup Hyper-V host